Siggy has launched a new online marketplace for Students where college students can swap, buy and sell on Campus in Nigeria.

 “Siggy will provide a fantastic opportunity for students to be able to swap, buy and sell on Campus within the comfort of their university community, and hopefully prove to be an important tool in what can be a financially tricky time.”

 Based in Nigeria, Siggy is the brainchild of Bornor Bang.
 It’s designed to “alleviate the financial stress of university, but also to encourage more students to meet up, get to know one another and find people with similar interests”.

 Talking about the partnership, Bornor Bang said: “We’re so proud to be working with Student Money Saver this year.
 An online marketplace for Students isn’t just about saving money.
 It’s about being part of a community – a Nigerian Students’ Community”.

-“And we couldn’t think of a better platform to work with than one which has helped so tremendously with undergraduates wellbeing.
+“And we couldn’t think of a better platform in Nigeria to work with than one which has helped so tremendously with undergraduates wellbeing.

 “We really hope that having an online marketplace for students to post classified ads for free and sell on campus not only helps with saving, but that it goes some way towards reducing the stress that can come with being in a new environment and budgeting for the first time.”